BLOOMBERG Arts InternSHIP

 Since 2012, with the generous support of Bloomberg Philanthropies, the Bloomberg Arts Internship (BAI) program has placed New York City teens from participating public high schools in paid internships.

-BAI provides a paid opportunity to try out careers in arts and cultural organizations in New York City, hone your workplace and communication skills, and sharpen your writing, through a program led by Columbia University’s Teachers College that includes guidance for completing your college essay.
+BAI provides a paid opportunity to try out careers in arts and cultural organizations in New York City; hone your workplace, communication, and public speaking skills; and sharpen your writing, through a program led by Columbia University’s Teachers College that includes guidance for completing your college essay.

-Staten Island: Snug Harbor Cultural Center & Botanical Garden, Staten Island Museum—and participating NYC high school: Curtis High School
+Staten Island: Snug Harbor Cultural Center and Botanical Garden, Staten Island Museum, Sundog Theatre

 Future Partners

-If you are a New York City arts and cultural organization interested in joining our Studio Institute partner community, we’d love to connect with you!
+If you are a New York City arts and cultural organization interested in joining our Studio Institute partner community and hosting interns, we’d love to connect with you!
 Contact us at bai@studioinst.org

 Details

-This full-time internship in NYC arts and cultural organizations includes:
+This paid, full-time internship at NYC arts and cultural organizations includes:

 Weekly classroom workshops focused on improving workplace and college readiness skills and starting the college application process